Subud is an international organization of men and women

 follow the spiritual path that is received during this exercise.

-Subud is not a religion and it is not the aim or purpose of Subud to replace one’s religion or to change one’s religious affiliation.
+Subud is not a religion and it is not the aim or purpose of Subud to replace religion or to change existing religious affiliations.
 There is nothing in Subud that contradicts what exists in the great religions, and Subud members are encouraged to continue to practice the religion of their choice.
 Many people of all religions, including clergy members, report that their Subud experience helps to deepen their spiritual awareness and strengthen their commitment to their religious practice.

 Subud has no charismatic leader or hierarchical authority structure.
 Subud members are encouraged to think critically, to trust and follow only their own experience, to use their hearts and minds fully, and to be actively engaged in the life of their families, work and communities.
 Subud social activities are funded by the voluntary contributions of its members.